 - Garden memorial: A weatherproof print or engraved stone placed in a garden, especially if the pet loved the outdoors.
 Pair with a planted flower or shrub.

-How to Create a Memorial Portrait
+How Do I Create a Memorial Portrait Gift?

 If you're creating a memorial portrait as a gift or for yourself: